CCGS Sir Wilfred Grenfell: Service history

 In the Fleet Capital Investment Plan of 1978, the Canadian Coast Guard intended to order corvette-type lightly-armed patrol vessels to combine search and rescue, sovereignty and fisheries patrol duties to one vessel.
 However, the Coast Guard abandoned the project and instead sought to acquire more ships of the offshore supply type.
-The vessel was constructed by Marystown Shipyard Ltd., at Marystown, Newfoundland and Labrador in 1984–85 with the yard number 37.
+The vessel was constructed by Marystown Shipyard Ltd., at Marystown, Newfoundland and Labrador in 1984–1985 with the yard number 37.
 The ship was taken over during construction by the Canadian Coast Guard and converted to a search and rescue vessel.
+The ship was launched in 1985.
 Named for a medical missionary to Labrador, the ship entered Coast Guard service in December 1987, replacing CCGS Grenfell.
 The ship is registered in Ottawa, Ontario and was initially home ported at St. John's, Newfoundland and Labrador.
 The vessel was later re-based to Victoria, British Columbia, serving the Western Region.

 On 7/8 December 1989, two merchant vessels, Capitaine Torres and Johanna B, sent distress signals during a storm off the coast of Canada in the Gulf of St. Lawrence.
 Sir Wilfred Grenfell was dispatched to aid Capitaine Torres but by the time the ship had arrived, the merchant had sunk and the crew of 18 were lost due to the poor visibility and high seas during the storm.
 The Coast Guard ship spent the following day searching for survivors, finding only two empty life rafts.

 In 1993, the Sea Shepherd Conservation Society's vessel Cleveland Amory was chased and apprehended by Sir Wilfred Grenfell and CCGS Cape Roger with Royal Canadian Mounted Police detachments aboard for harassing the Cuban fishing trawler Rio Los Casas on the Grand Banks.
 Cleveland Amory was sold in order to pay the fines.
 In June 1994, Canadian law changed with the Coastal Fisheries Protection Act that gave Canada the right to manage fish stocks within 200 nmi of the coast.
 The same year, the Atlantic Fisheries Organization had awarded Canada 70% of the turbot catch.
 Neither action was recognized by the European Union.
 In what became known as the Turbot War, European fishing trawlers continued to fish on the Grand Banks in defiance of Canadian and international law.
 Sir Wilfred Grenfell was among the Coast Guard and Department of Fisheries and Oceans vessels monitoring them.
 On 9 March 1995, in concert with other Canadian vessels, Sir Wilfred Grenfell moved in to cut the nets belonging to the Spanish trawler Estai while holding off the other European fishing vessels with her water cannon.
 Sir Wilfred Grenfell successfully executed the move, and the net was later recovered and demonstrated the illegality of the European's vessel fishing tactics.
 Estai was later detained.